mikeblochlevermore/setcourse/README.md

 ## Distinctiveness and Complexity

-This project was inspired from a common difficulty I have faced, and see others in the education industry facing - the complex coordination required to advertise the details of a course, and then gather students in a discussion forum.
+As per the CS50W specification, despite sharing some characteristics, I would argue that this course is neither fundamentally a social network, nor e-commerce site.
+Instead, this project was inspired from a common difficulty I have faced, and see others in the education industry facing - the complex coordination required to advertise the details of a course, and then gather students in a discussion forum.
+An issue that, in fact, e-commerce sites and social media platforms aren't great at resolving.

-Typically the process involves creating a website to display couese information.
-Many educators outsource this process, making a barrier to quickly updating information about the course.
+Typically for small educational businesses, course hosting first involves creating a website to display course information, which many outsource, making a barrier to quickly updating information about the schedule / details etc.

-Following this, students might need to enroll via email, the teacher would generate an email list, then reroute those students into a discussion group such as Facebook or Discord, or worse, they just email back and forth all the time!
+Following this, students might need to enroll via email, the teacher would generate an email list, then reroute those students into a discussion group such as Facebook or Discord, or perhaps, they just email back and forth all the time.

-I believe this project is distinct from the previous assignments in CS50W since although it features a chat system and profiles (like Network) it automatically organises chat by Module,
+Although this project may share some similar features to my previous CS50W projects, I feel I have expanded it in complexity especially in the following areas:

+- The project was created with a specific demographic in mind, and as such, I have had greater consideration for its functionallity and actual use.
+To aid with this thought process, I created a [Figma wireframe](https://www.figma.com/file/0liSzWJsWQoXBTBvKAc3nn/setCourse?type=design&node-id=0%3A1&mode=design&t=Od3aMNjkgxVXdi5g-1).

+- This project features 6 models.
+Since courses, modules and workshops are nested within each other, this format required extra consideration in its implementation, for example, ensuring that when a 'new_workshop' div is clicked, it triggers the correct association to its respective module (and the same for module and course).
+I spent some time creating a streamlined system that assigns course, module and workshop ids and communicates them effectively between the front and back ends.
+- I also devoted extra time to working on the CSS styling, since I wanted courses to appear unique, despite sharing the same template.
+As such, the course backgrounds are derived from a blurred, extra-saturated version of their cover photos, which preserves a colour scheme and helps each page seem unique.
+I have also worked more on animations, such as small pops to draw attention to actions, and created custom drop-down boxes.
+- The automatic save function was also an innovation for this project - since courses can contain a lot of details, I wanted to ensure that inputs were saved periodically.
+I feel that this is an upgrade to previous projects that relied more on POST requests of a full form, often linked to a page refresh.
+I also wanted to indicate the save status via animation, to comfort users that their inputs were retained.

 ### File contents: